 If you are not able to forgive, you should question your relationship with God.

 Forgiveness is not an easy thing to give, but if time passes, and you continue to harbor negative feelings, only the Lord can help you lighten your burdens.

 Are you really listening to Him?

-What happens when you can’t forgive and keep stalling no matter how hard you try?
-Signs of this are avoidant, defensive and depressive behaviors.
-All of which indicate that forgiveness is missing in the relationship.
+What happens when you can’t forgive no matter how hard you try and keep stalling?
+Signs of this are avoidant, defensive, and depressive behaviors, all of which indicate that forgiveness is missing in the relationship.
 This is confirmed by the study “The efficacy of the Christian-adapted reach forgiveness intervention with African American Christian women.”

-At the therapeutic level, this fear needs to be eliminated, however, when the process is not adequate, the neural pathways created by the conditioning will only serve to reduce that fear.
-That fear will eventually return in the form of negative memories, thoughts and feelings.
+At the therapeutic level, this fear needs to be eliminated, but when the process is not adequate, the neural pathways created by the conditioning will only serve to reduce that fear.
+That fear will eventually return in the form of negative memories, thoughts, and feelings.

-Therefore, in these cases, guidance and therapies customized to the particular experiences being treated will be needed.
+Therefore, in these cases, guidance and therapies customized to the particular experiences will be needed.

 To forgive every day is a sign of virtue and overcoming, a sign that God’s grace is in us.
 That is why I would like you to share your experiences or opinions about this article, so that I may be able to help you.